SUPPORTIVE SERVICES FOR VETERAN FAMILIES

 The purpose of these programs and services is to assist eligible Veterans and their families in maintaining or acquiring safe, affordable housing, becoming integrated socially and economically into their communities, and accessing the necessary services and supports available to them.
 Housing Intake and Resource Specialists, Healthcare Navigators, and Case Managers work in tandem with Veterans and their families at every stage of maintaining, identifying, and/or acquiring permanent, affordable, and sustainable housing.

-1 (Alpena, Alcona, Antrim, Benzie, Charlevoix, Cheboygan, Crawford, Emmet, Grand Traverse, Kalkaska, Leelanau, Iosco, Lake, Mason, Manistee, Missaukee, Montmorency, Oceana, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon and Wexford counties)
+1 (Alpena, Alcona, Antrim, Benzie, Charlevoix, Cheboygan, Crawford, Emmet, Grand Traverse, Kalkaska, Leelanau, Iosco, Mason, Manistee, Missaukee, Montmorency, Oceana, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon and Wexford counties)

 To learn more, click here to visit the SSVF Website.